Environment | Value natural resources

 In 2020, P.T.
 Bridgestone Tire Indonesia (Bridgestone Indonesia) entered into a two-year partnership with Soles4Souls Asia, a global nonprofit organization, on a project to create new shoes out of recycled tires.

 Working with partner shoe brands to manufacture shoes in their factories, the goal was to turn 40,000 tires into about 400,000 pairs of shoes by the end of 2022, diverting end-of-life tires from landfills and putting them to good use.
-These shoes were distributed to people in need around the world and/or sold through various outlets with a portion set for donations.
+These shoes were distributed to people in need around the world and/or sold through various outlets, with a portion of sales set aside for donations.

-This program aims to recover and recycle used tires to minimize their environmental impact.
-The main strength of the project is that it was established through alliances between private companies, government organizations, non-profit organizations and communities to achieve a common goal.
-The program promotes proper and legal disposal of used tires.
-The program, which started in 2014 in Mexico and has launched in Costa Rica in 2017, has collected approximately 1,336 tonnes of tires in the two countries.
-The collected tires are co-processed in cement kilns or used as earth retaining material in the form of blocks of tires popularly called “llantatons” for slope management and ground improvement in civil engineering works.
+This program aims to recover and recycle used tires to minimize environmental impact.
+The main strength of the project is that it was established through alliances between private companies, government organizations, nonprofit organizations, and local communities to achieve a common goal.
+The program promotes the proper and legal disposal of used tires.
+Started in 2014 in Mexico, Costa Rica also launched this program in 2017, and has collected 1,349 tons of tires in the two countries.
+The collected tires are co-processed in cement kilns or used as earth-retaining material in the form of blocks of tires, popularly called “llantatons,” for slope management and ground improvement in civil engineering works.

-Costa Rica has a tire collection program based on annual goals for fulfilling a local legal requirement, and under this program between 2015 and 2023 Costa Rica collected approximately 10,561 tonnes of tires.
+Costa Rica has a tire collection program based on annual goals for fulfilling a local legal requirement; under this program, between 2015 and 2024, Costa Rica collected approximately 15,477.2 tons of tires.

 Post-consumer tire recovery (Costa Rica)